Axway/amplify-instant-gateway/README.md

 It is best to modify the following templates to suit your project:

 * Pull request template (`.github/pull_request_template.md`) - This template is used when a contributor creates a PR on GitHub.
 It is not used by Netlify CMS.
-* Issue templates (`.github/ISSUE_TEMPLATE/documentation-issue-template.md` and `.github/ISSUE_TEMPLATE/website-issue-template.md`) - These are used when a contributor creates a GitHub issue.
+* Issue templates (`.github/ISSUE_TEMPLATE/documentation-issue-template.md` and `.github/ISSUE_TEMPLATE/website-issue-template.md`) - These are used when a contributor creates a GitHub issue

 ### Update the microsite repo README.md